 A special brace for the knee joint will be needed for 4 weeks after surgery.
 The brace will be worn with the knee in extension (straight position).

 A special brace is locked for 4 weeks in extension and wear unlocked for another 2 weeks in most cases.

-The incidence of complications with soft tissue arthroscopic knee procedures are generally low and include; deep vein thrombosis, infections, bone marrow oedema and Complex region pain syndrome.
+The incidence of complications with soft tissue arthroscopic knee procedures are generally low but may include deep vein thrombosis, infections, bone marrow oedema and complex region pain syndrome.
 Specific complications of ligament reconstructions include recurrence of instability and post-operative knee stiffness.
 Intra-operative X-rays are done to prevent vascular injuries.